 Surface-mounted, cost-effective units suitable for industrial or utility environments where function takes precedence over aesthetics.

 AHU units and FCU units are often used in combination in large-scale HVAC system designs to balance centralized energy efficiency with localized temperature control.
+This coordinated approach helps meet varying climate demands within complex buildings.

 Example Use Case: